WiiLink24/WiiLink24.github.io/README.md

 # wiilink24.github.io
-This hosts 6100m's CDN stuff.
+This is WiiLink24's official site!